Brant2001/Back-End-Capstone-Lets-Goal/README.md

 ## Running the App

 1. Start your server.
 This can be done through Visual Studio.
 When running through Visual Studio do not use the IIS option!
+Instead, choose from the dropdown the "LetsGoal" option.
-2. Navigate to the client folder.
+2. From the terminal navigate to the client folder within the LetsGoal project.
 3. Type the command `npm start`